 For sulfuric acid concentrations up to 75% and 345°F, Impervite® graphite is the preferred material of choice with optimal CAPEX and OPEX values.
 It can be considered for concentrations up to 90% under special consideration and with a more limited operating life.

 Impervite® graphite is a fully graphitized, more ductile material impregnated with phenolic resin.
-Its characteristics result from raw material specification, high graphitization temperature which results in a very crystalline graphite structure, and the highly controlled phenolic impregnation process making it a very resilient material with high toughness that will withstand system stresses well beyond the capabilities of carbon-graphite or resin bonded “graphite” tubes.
+Its characteristics result from raw material specification, high graphitization temperature which results in a very crystalline graphite structure, and the highly controlled phenolic impregnation process.
+These properties make it a very resilient material with high toughness that will withstand system stresses well beyond the capabilities of carbon-graphite or resin bonded “graphite” tubes.

 With metal tubes, corrosion results in thinning of the tube wall.
 With graphite tubes, this is not the case.
-However, with impervious graphite tubes in certain conditions (typically higher temperatures and higher acid concentrations), the phenolic resin used to make the tube impervious can be attacked over time.
-This results in resin loss in the tube and lower tube strength.
-Such loss of strength can lead to eventual tube breakage.
+However, impervious graphite tubes in certain conditions (typically higher temperatures and higher acid concentrations), the phenolic resin used to make the tube impervious gradually degrades.
+This results in resin loss in the tube and lower tube strength, resulting in eventual tube breakage.
 In sulfuric acid concentrations above 85%, the acid can cause the graphite base to oxidize and lead to failure.
 Still, graphite remains an excellent heat exchanger material for many process applications requiring heating or cooling of sulfuric acid.

-The PPS-GR tube combines the benefits of graphite and polymer materials to provide corrosion resistance, efficiency, and reliability in sulfuric acid processes.
+The PPS-GR tube combines the benefits of graphite and polymer materials, providing corrosion resistance, efficiency, and reliability in sulfuric acid processes.
 This tube material provides an excellent combination of resilience to operating stresses, corrosion resistance, thermal efficiency, low fouling, and maintainability.
-This is a newer, promising material with success up to 60% concentration at 290°F. CG Thermal is testing this at higher concentrations and continues to see extraordinary results.
+This newer, promising material offers success up to 60% concentration at 290°F. CG Thermal is testing this at higher concentrations and continues to see extraordinary results.
 Even at its current state of verification, this material is a very cost-effective alternative to cathodically protected stainless steel heat exchangers.

-In a properly designed unit, SST construction can be used effectively for high-temperature, gas-to-gas recuperators.
+In a properly designed unit, SST construction is effective for high-temperature, gas-to-gas recuperators.
 Recuperators are used in applications such as catalytic operations, high-temperature energy storage, thermal oxidizers, steel mills, and steel foundries.
 These recuperators are capable of handling temperatures well over 1400°F. However, at the higher temperatures, it is important to understand the capabilities and limitations of the various grades of SST when determining which alloy will maintain the required strength at the design temperatures.

-When it comes to liquid process streams, carbon steel and SST are acceptable options for heat transfer materials for concentrations between 93%-99% at room temperature.
-However, for other concentrations or slightly elevated temperatures, only a handful of specialty alloys can be used if a corrosion rate of less than the customary 5 mpy for heat exchange media is to be maintained.
+When it comes to liquid process streams, carbon steel and SST are common options for heat transfer materials.
+However, for concentrations outside 93%-99% or exceeding room temperature, only a handful of specialty alloys are acceptable.
+To maintain corrosion rates below the industry standard of 5 mpy, more advanced heat transfer media should be employed.
 For example, when concentrations exceed 70% at elevated temperatures, tantalum remains the only metallic option.